112358aalexx/the-show/README.md

 "The Show" is a quick 'n dirty, read-only app to review the call logs and trunk usage of an Asterisk PBX.
 It works by pulling in data from a database and has been tested with FreePBX and its MySQL database.
-Usage with other databases or systems will likely require some (a lot) modification.
+Usage with other databases or systems will likely require some (or many) modifications.

 ## Usage

 Use at your own risk.
-I am by no means a PHP or MySQL guru (quite the oposite, actually) and kittens may be killed upon using the application.
+I am by no means a PHP or MySQL guru (quite the opposite, actually) and kittens may be killed upon using the application.
 You've been warned!

 Usage is pretty straight forward (hopefully).
-When first loading The Show, you'll have two link at the top right: "CDR" and "Trunk Usage".
+When first loading The Show, you'll have two links at the top right: "CDR" and "Trunk Usage".
 Clicking either of these will load tables which can be navigated by jumping between the day, month, and year links at the top left of the screens.

 Please let me know if you have any issues or if you find The Show useful.
-The is my first app of any significance and would apprecieate any constructive critisism.
+The is my first app of any significance and would appreciate any constructive criticism.

 ## Installation